 See also: 7 Best Cocktail Bars in Singapore

 There are two situations that bring people to a buffet restaurant.
-Some come to sample a wide variety of foods without limit while some would like to get endless flow of their favorites.
+Some come to sample a wide variety of foods without limit while some would like to get an endless flow of their favorites.
 It is the journey of flavor exploring or fulfilling a big craving.

 If you love sashimi or wish to taste hundreds of delicious items at one visit, why don’t head yourself to a Japanese buffet restaurant?
 With tasty and healthy dishes presented beautifully, Japanese cuisine satisfies both the body and soul.